Best wardrobe tips for a stay in the Big Easy

 Casual chic: Wear dressy, casual and comfortable outfits for lunch or dinner at upscale eateries.
 Most restaurateurs, especially in the French Quarter, don’t insist on a dress code, but wearing something a little bit fancy can make the experience more memorable.

-Shoes: Uneven sidewalks, including the brick and block commonly found in the French Quarter, call for comfortable footwear.
-Visitors wearing heels risk a twisted ankle or a fall.
+Shoes: Long days filled with a lot of walking and uneven sidewalks, including the brick and block commonly found on Bourbon Street, call for walking shoes.
+Visitors wearing high heels risk a twisted ankle or a fall.
 Women should choose flats, and men should choose boat shoes or loafers.
-Sneakers are a good choice for anyone.
+Comfortable shoes like sneakers are a good choice for anyone, especially if you’re going to be doing a lot of outdoor activities.

-Crossbody bag or zippered pockets: Tourists are more likely to be scammed by a street huckster than robbed by a pickpocket in New Orleans, but a nod to security brings peace of mind.
+Crossbody bag or a fanny pack: Tourists are more likely to be scammed by a street huckster than robbed by a pickpocket in NoLa, but fashion-forward accessories that protect your essentials will bring you peace of mind.
+You can find great options on Amazon to coordinate with all of your outfit ideas.

 Leave these at home

-Tight jeans are miserable in New Orleans’ humid summer temps.
-Pack a pair only if you plan to spend a night clubbing and don’t want to dress up, or if you’re headed to the Big Easy in the wintertime.
+Tight jeans are miserable in Louisiana’s humid summer temps.
+Pack a pair only if you plan to spend a night clubbing and don’t want to dress up, or if you’re headed to the Big Easy in the cooler months.

-Tank tops, sleeveless T-shirts and booty shorts leave your arms, shoulders and legs exposed to the sun.
-Loose-fitting shirts and knee-length shorts help prevent sunburn.
+Tank tops, sleeveless T-shirts, crop tops, and booty shorts leave your arms, midriff, and legs exposed to the sun during the hot summer months.
+Wear loose-fitting shirts and knee-length shorts to help prevent sunburn.

 Dress for the weather

 In the summer, New Orleans is famously hot, and the heat is made less bearable by the humidity.
 Dress for comfort.
-T-shirts, shorts, sundresses and sandals all suffice.
+T-shirts, rompers, short sleeve shirts, midi dresses or skirts, and sandals all suffice.
 Steer clear of fabrics like cotton that don’t wick perspiration away from your skin.
-Expect afternoon thunderstorms, but don’t expect relief when they’re done.
-The humidity will swiftly creep into the uncomfortable zone.
+Expect afternoon thunderstorms; a rain jacket is always a good choice to pack no matter the destination, but many shops in the French Quarter sell ponchos and raincoats

 How to dress for Mardi Gras

-Pack a light jacket, comfortable slacks, a long-sleeved shirt and sensible shoes for Mardi Gras, New Orleans’ most famous celebration.
+Pack a light jacket, comfortable slacks, anything with long sleeves and sensible shoes for Mardi Gras, New Orleans’ most famous celebration.
 The festivities end the day before Ash Wednesday, but parties and parades start weeks before the official end in early spring.
 Some masked balls require formal attire, so check the invitation to see if black tie, white tie or costume de rigueur is expected.

 The French Quarter isn’t the only part of the city that celebrates Mardi Gras.
-Some parades are family-friendly.
+Some parades, like those in the Garden District, are more family-friendly.
 Parade viewers and participants at these festivities should choose less risque dress than they might for the Quarter.

 Select outfits with at least one of Mardi Gras’ official colors.
-Purple signifies justice, gold is for power and green, faith.
+Purple signifies justice, gold is for power, and green stands for faith.

 Packing tips